Infectious Disease Tests

-CSF gram stain for direct observation of microorganisms under a microscope.
+- CSF gram stain for direct observation of microorganisms under a microscope.
 A sample of CSF is centrifuged and the concentrated portion is placed on a slide and treated with a special stain for examination under the microscope.
-There should be no microorganisms in CSF fluid.
-If or are present on a CSF gram stain, then the patient has bacterial or fungal meningitis or encephalitis.
+If bacteria or fungi are present on a CSF gram stain, then the patient probably has bacterial or fungal meningitis.

-CSF culture and sensitivity is used to detect any microorganisms, which will grow in the .
+- CSF culture and sensitivity is used to detect any microorganisms, which will grow in the culture.
 If bacteria are present, they can be tested in the laboratory to predict the best choices for antimicrobial therapy for the affected person and prophylaxis (preventive treatment) of close contacts, if needed.
 If there are no microorganisms present, it does not rule out an infection; they may be present in small numbers or unable to grow in culture due to prior antibiotic therapy.
-Some amebae, single cell parasites, may also be detected with a culture.

-If any of the initial tests are abnormal or if the doctor strongly suspects a central nervous system infection, then additional testing may be ordered.
+If any of the initial tests are abnormal or if the health practitioner strongly suspects a central nervous system infection, then additional testing may be ordered.
 This may include one or more of the following:

-CSF Cryptococcal antigen – to detect a fungal infection caused by the yeast Cryptococcus neoformans
+- CSF Cryptococcal antigen – in addition to culture, this test may be done to detect a fungal infection caused by the yeast Cryptococcus neoformans.

 Other CSF tests for infectious diseases that are less commonly ordered include:

-CSF syphilis testing (VDRL) positive with neurosyphilis (involvement of the brain by syphilis); a negative does not rule out brain involvement
+- CSF syphilis testing (VDRL) may be positive with neurosyphilis, infection of the brain by syphilis; a negative result does not necessarily rule out brain involvement.